Zemana Antivirus & Security Review: Quick Expert Summary

 Zemana is easy to install and navigate.
 Unlocking the premium trial did require going to the Google Play Store and opening a subscription, but most users should be comfortable with that.

-It took me a while to figure out how to access the support function within the app, but you have to click “About” under “Settings.”
-Clicking “personal help” sends an email to the technical support team, which are available around the clock.
-I received a courteous response to my ticket within two hours, which is a stellar response time.
+You can access support from within the app, but it isn’t easy to find.
+Click on About under the Settings menu and then select personal help.
+This lets you email the technical support team, which offers around-the-clock assistance.
+A courteous response to support tickets is typically received within 2 hours.
 The company has a relatively small online knowledge base which addresses user FAQs.
 Overall, the support available was adequate, although a few additions (in-app knowledge base, live chat) would have been appreciated.

 Users can purchase Zemana Security subscriptions directly from within the app.
 Additionally, the company offers a 15-day free trial for users who would like to evaluate the product before buying.
 Subscription management and billing are handled natively from within Google Play Store, so users are able to easily cancel the trial at any time.
 The monthly and yearly subscriptions are a reasonable value, although the app doesn’t provide an overwhelming amount of functionality.